 Sometimes Very Close to Nothing at All

-In a soon-to-be-demolished house in Birzebuggia, on the Southern Maltese coast.
+In a soon-to-be-demolished house in Birzebuggia (southern Maltese coast)

 Rooms on the south side of the house overlook the bay, those in the back have a view on the street.
 We make a camera obscura of every room in the house.
 We clean bits of the space, we combine there the memorabilia left behind.

-The building becomes impregnable, semi-permeable: the two opposite views - that it blocked from meeting since it was constructed - come closer together, cross the walls and come to a wall’s width distance between them.
+The building becomes semi-permeable: the two opposite views - that the house blocked from meeting since it was constructed - come closer together, cross the external walls and come to a wall’s-width distance between them.
 The building yields, concedes some of its material inviolability, some of its concrete physicality.
-This is almost like an intermediate stage, a passage of adaption, towards its demolition.
-Some days after, the two views, one opposite from the other – the street and the sea, meet each other and dissolve in a single continuum of space.
+In what is almost an intermediate stage (a passage of adaption, towards the house's demolition), the building is erased by light.
+Some days after, the two views, opposite from one another– the street and the sea, finally meet each other and dissolve in a single continuum of space.